19 Unique Places To Visit In Venice You Will Love

 The Jewish Ghetto in Cannaregio

 To learn about the Venetian complex and dark history, visit the Jewish Ghetto in Cannaregio.
-The curious thing is the word Ghetto originated from the Venetian word Geto, which means „foundry“.
+The curious thing is the word Ghetto originated from the Venetian word Geto, which means โfoundryโ.

+This factory was on this city site during the Middle Ages.
+Later, the authorities decided that Jewish people should live in this restricted area.
 Because of the segregation rules and persecution, they had to build their synagogues upwards, so they are all on rooftop buildings.
-There are five synagogues you can visit.
+You can visit five synagogues.
 Another unusual thing in Venice is learning about this area’s dark history.
 You can see the museum or go on a private guided tour.

 Campo Santa Margherita with antique markets and vintage shops

-In Venice, there are flea and antique markets at many of its beautiful Campos, and one of my favourites is the Saturday market at Campo Santa Margherita; this campo has a great atmosphere, just off a canal, with a church that hosts permanent exhibitions, some of the best vintage shops, great eating venues and cafes where the locals go.
+In Venice, there are flea and antique markets at many of its beautiful Campos, and one of my favourites is the Saturday market at Campo Santa Margherita.
+This campo has a great atmosphere, just off a canal, with a church that hosts permanent exhibitions, some of the best vintage shops, great eating venues, and cafes where the locals go.

 The Venetian Patisserie